Role of GCCs in India’s Rising Managed Office Space Demand

 Factors Influencing GCCs' Preference for Managed Spaces

 The shift toward hybrid work models has also influenced GCC preferences.
-These models necessitate workspace solutions that adapt to varying workforce sizes and operational needs.

 Drivers for Growth in Managed Office Space Demand